Blessed are the meek, for they shall inherit the earth. – Jesus (Matthew 5:5)

 But why did Jesus say that the meek would inherit the earth?
 Didn’t he mean that we would inherit heaven?

 In our modern church culture, we often think about the idea of heaven as our ultimate destination.
-One someone we love dies, we comfort ourselves with the idea that they are in heaven with Jesus.
+When someone we love dies, we comfort ourselves with the idea that they are in heaven with Jesus.
 And when we think about our own mortality, we anticipate going to heaven when we die.
 And that’s correct (for those that are saved).
 But it’s not the whole story.

 There’s a basic, fundamental doctrine of the church that is not talked about very often.
 It should be, but it’s not.
 It’s called the doctrine of the Resurrection from the Dead.